Alpine Parrot exists for one simple reason: enabling people to have fun in the outdoors.

 My vision for Alpine Parrot is to give everyone access to the outdoors, so that they, too, can experience the joy of nature.

-To accomplish this vision, Alpine Parrot's mission is to create outdoor clothing that encourages and celebrates underrepresented people in the outdoors, namely BIPOC and people of size.
+To accomplish this vision, Alpine Parrot's mission is to create outdoor clothing that encourages and celebrates underrepresented people in the outdoors, namely people of size and people of color.

 You can't be it if you can't see it